bombbomb/bombbomb-javascript-openapi/docs/TeamsApi.md

 var admin = true; // Boolean | Set if the user is an admin of this team.

+var opts = {
+  'permissionSuiteId': "permissionSuiteId_example" // String | Set if the user is an admin of this team.
+};

 var callback = function(error, data, response) {
   if (error) {